Fault Cause Identification across Manufacturing Lines through Ontology-Guided and Process-Aware FMEA Graph Learning with LLMs: Conclusion

 \section{Conclusion}

 This study presented a method to enhance the reusability of FMEA knowledge for fault cause identification across heterogeneous manufacturing lines.
-Through ontology- and LLM-guided conceptualization and process-aware graph learning, the proposed framework captures both semantic relationships and process flow dependencies within a unified KG.
-In a case study on an automotive pressure sensor assembly line, the method consistently outperformed a state-of-the-art RAG approach and an RGCN baseline in terms of precision, recall, and F1 score at $n$.
+Through ontology- and LLM-guided conceptualization and process-aware graph learning, OGPAL captures both semantic relationships and process flow dependencies within a unified KG.
+In a case study on an automotive pressure sensor assembly line, the method demonstrated consistent improvements over a state-of-the-art RAG approach and an RGCN baseline in terms of fault cause retrieval accuracy, measured by precision, recall, F1 score, and nDCG at $n$.
 Ablation studies confirmed that manufacturing-domain conceptualization plays a central role in enabling knowledge transfer, while process-aware learning complements it by ensuring consistency with process flow.
 Additionally, the integration of heterogeneous FMEA data from multiple lines was shown to be crucial for capturing diverse fault phenomena and improving generalization.
-These findings demonstrate that the approach can provide operators with more accurate and transferable candidate causes, contributing to improved diagnostic support in automated manufacturing systems.
+In addition to fault cause retrieval performance, we quantitatively evaluated the quality of ontology-guided LLM-driven entity extraction, which forms the foundation of the proposed knowledge graph.
+The results indicate that core operational, structural, and fault elements can be reliably extracted under ontology constraints.
+These findings demonstrate that the approach can provide more accurate and transferable candidate causes to support knowledge-based diagnostic reasoning in automated manufacturing systems.